 It’s just the tiniest bit risky, but it’s one of the faster ways to bridge, according to some.
 For me it was difficult getting the angle just right while practicing, so it wasn’t the technique for me.

-Remember, Practice is Everything
+Remember, Practice Makes Perfect

 With each technique when you start off you’ll find yourself struggling.
 Trust me, I certainly have because it has been several years since I played on a minigame server.